rgehrsitz/rex/docs/baselines/rex-m8.7/README.md

 dirty without changing the measured binary.
 Claude's follow-up found no remaining correctness or evidence-integrity defect; its three minor provenance and explanation notes are also reflected in the final report.

+The regenerated metadata records original PR commit `fa19721` and the working tree containing these review fixes.
+The follow-up commit is necessarily newer;
+a clean reproduction from it will therefore record that newer HEAD and a clean status.
+Production Go/module sources remained at `fa19721`, while the exact profile test and runner are anchored by their recorded content hashes.